ootsutsukee/Adv-Pro-Python2-final-project/README.md

 ## Usage

-After you run application you will be able to upload any image you want to classify and get the result of the classification by trained model.
+Run your application and upload any image you want to classify and get the result of the classification by trained model.